Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

   dev-ui: ":13346"
   grpc-web: ":8093"
 ```
-You can have different port but the respective ports on both chain should not match.
+You can have different ports but the respective ports on both chain should not match.

 ## Installing the relayer

-We will be using the confio ts-relayer.
+We will be using the @confio/ts-relayer.
-Command to install the relayer is:
+The Command to install the relayer is:
 `sudo npm i -g @confio/relayer@main`

-It will allow you to use two commads `ibc-setup` & `ibc-relayer`.
+It will allows you to use following commands `ibc-setup` & `ibc-relayer`.

-Link to the relayer installation : https://github.com/confio/ts-relayer
+Here is the Link for relayer installation : https://github.com/confio/ts-relayer

 ## Setting-up the relayer

-Firstly, you want to create a registry file.
+First, you need to create a registry file.
 Command to create registry file is
 `ibc-setup init`
-This command will create a registery.yaml file.
+This command will create a registry.yaml file.

 #### Configure Registry.yaml

-Open the file in VS code  by this command.
+Open the file in VS code using the following command.
 `code ~/.ibc-setup/registry.yaml`
-Now, you to add the chain's object and you need to define the details of chains as follows.
+Now, you need to add the chain's object and details of chains as follows.
 ```
 chain:
 	juno: